KaiserHMon/fastapi_financial_manager/README.md

 *   `/incomes`: Income management
 *   `/expenses`: Expense management
 *   `/user_balance`: User balance (total, incomes and expenses)
+*   `/exchange`: Get all available currency exchange rates from the BCRA API.
+*   `/exchange/dollar`: Get the exchange rate for the US Dollar.
+*   `/exchange/euro`: Get the exchange rate for the Euro.
+*   `/exchange/real`: Get the exchange rate for the Brazilian Real.

 For more details on each endpoint, you can access the interactive documentation at `http://localhost:8000/docs` when the application is running.